patelajay745/Quote-generator/README.md

 - You can get new quote bu click on "New Quote" Button.
 - You can also copy quote to clipboard.
 - You can also share quote on Twitter.
-- You can also take a screenshot of the qoute using "Export" button.
+- You can also take a screenshot of the quote using "Export" button.

 ## Screenshots